-Acid reacts with calcium carbonate and factually eats away a bit of the surface, forming dull spots known as etches.
+The acid reacts with calcium carbonate and factually eats away a bit of the surface, forming dull spots known as etches.

 Acidic foods and drinks like coffee, soda, wine, alcohol, splash of lemon juice, any drippy jar of tomato sauce, and when harsh products like bleach, vinegar, ammonia, and most common brand-name cleaners are used for cleaning marble, are going to leave a subtle mark.

-You might have the case at home where there are marks on your marble that are really clear in some lights and from some angles.
+You might have a case at home where there are marks on your marble that are clear in some lights and from some angles.
 Etching is weird like that; it’s not a stain or a gouge, so you only see it when you’re standing at the right angle and the light is right.

 Frequently Asked Questions

 How it's repaired depends on the type of finish (matte or high-gloss) and the severity of the etching.
 We can bring your etched marble back to life by repolishing or refinishing the damaged surface.

 What is etching?